nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > This function prioritises dates/time.
    e.g. "find tmr" will give a list of tasks with tomorrow's date
          but will not return tasks with "tmr" in their names
-> Avoid using digits to find task names, TypeTask will return results based on time.
+> This function will return time.
+Avoid using digits to find task name. e.g. "find 4" will give a list of tasks due today at 0400h
-        e.g. "find 4" will give a list of tasks due today at 0400h instead of a list of tasks with "4" in their names.
+        instead of a list of tasks with "4" in their names.
 > This function does not support searching by months.
 > This function will return the closest day from your current time.